Toolsquare-io/Grabber/README.md

 ## The game
 1. Unlock the machine using a Toolsquare unit or something else (a coin, a simple nfc reader,..)
 2. Use the joystick to positon X and Y
-3. Press a button to auto **lower the grabber, raise and dump the gaget**
+3. Press a button to auto **lower the grabber, raise and dump the gadget**
 5. Once a timout is reached the crane goes back to home and needs to be unlocked again

 ## BOM